mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 Progress (estimated): 0.6%
 ```

-At this point, you can run [Sia-UI](https://github.com/NebulousLabs/Sia-UI/releases/latest) on your local machine and it will automatically connect to the Sia instance within Docker.
-This will give you a graphical view of what Sia is doing, but it is not necessary.
+**Optional**: At this point, you can run [Sia-UI](https://github.com/NebulousLabs/Sia-UI/releases/latest) on your local machine to get a graphical display of what your Sia server is doing within the Docker container.
+Sia-UI normally runs its own Sia server instance, but if it detects an existing instance of Sia listening on port 9980, it will connect to the existing server.
+Sia-UI is useful in giving you a more visual representation of the actions Sia is performing, but it's not necessary that you run Sia-UI.

 # Configure Sia

 ## Optional: Speed up blockchain sync

 Sia needs to download its full blockchain before you can begin using it, but this process can take 1-3 days to complete.
-This step provides a workaround so that you can complete the blockchain sync faster, but this step is **optional**.
+This step provides a workaround so that you can complete the blockchain sync faster.

 If you would prefer to wait 1-3 days for Sia to sync on its own, skip to the [next section](#complete-blockchain-sync).